Variational Quantum Eigensolver¶

 Implementation in Quantum Pipeline¶

-vqe_runner module, which orchestrates the interaction between Qiskit's quantum
+class, which orchestrates the interaction between Qiskit's quantum circuit

-circuit primitives and the classical optimization backend.
-Key implementation
+primitives and the classical optimization backend.
+Key implementation details:

-scipy.optimize.minimize.
-See the Optimizers page for configuration details. - Statevector simulation with optional GPU acceleration through NVIDIA cuQuantum, enabling significant speedups for medium-to-large molecular systems (see GPU Acceleration).
+- Statevector simulation with optional GPU acceleration through NVIDIA cuQuantum (see GPU Acceleration).

 - Streaming telemetry - iteration-level data (energy, parameters, timing) is published to Apache Kafka for real-time monitoring and post-hoc analysis.